 - Historical Investigation: 20 hours of research.
 20% of the total marks.

-Pupils must have attained at least a grade 7 in GCSE/IGCSE History as IB requires particular historical skills that will have developed over the previous two years.
-Pupils who achieve below these grades in V Form are not encouraged to take the course given how demanding the essay skills and research components are.
+Pupils must have attained at least a grade 7 in GCSE/iGCSE History as IB requires particular historical skills that will have developed over the previous two years.
+Pupils who achieve below these grades in the 5th Form are not encouraged to take the course given how demanding the essay skills and research components are.
 A love of reading is essential.
-In certain circumstances it will be possible for someone without a History qualification to take IB as long as they have attained at least an A grade in English or another suitable humanities subject.
+In certain circumstances it may be possible for someone without a History qualification to take IB History as long as they have attained at least a grade 8 in English or another suitable humanities subject.
 Such cases are decided on an individual basis after discussion with the Head of Department.
 This subject requires a genuine interest in, and enthusiasm for, the past, together with a willingness to work consistently hard throughout the two year course.
 The ability to work independently of close supervision at times and to read widely into the subject will be vital.
 Successful IB pupils will be well organised and willing to push themselves hard.

 History is useful preparation for almost any non-science subject at university.
 It complements subjects such as Politics, Geography, Languages, English, Philosophy and Economics at IB as it offers a range of skills that help to raise your analytical abilities.
 And as for careers?
 Read this…..